For most kids with asthma,

 is on its way is to use asthma tools, like an asthma

-diary and peak flow meter.
+diary and peak flow

-A peak flow meter is a handheld tool that measures how well your child can
+A peak flow meter is a handheld tool that measures how well your

-and whether your child is at risk for a flare-up.
+blocked, and whether your child is at risk for a flare-up.